nebulaeonline/dotZstd/README.md

 Ships as a native library (Windows, Linux, macOS) with direct bindings for low-level interop.

-Tests are included and available in the Github repo.
+Tests and a demo are included and available in the Github repo.

 [![NuGet](https://img.shields.io/nuget/v/nebulae.dotZstd.svg)](https://www.nuget.org/packages/nebulae.dotZstd)